yuvallb/CaSTLe/README.md

   * Igraph (Csardi & Nepusz, 2006) is used for calculating mutual information.

 See some useful questions and answers in the "issues" section, feel free to open an issue for any question, clarification or concern.

+Fell free to contact me using the Issues section, or by email: yuvallb@gmail.com